backdrop-contrib/customerror/README.txt

 2. Go to Administer -> Build -> Modules
    - Enable the customerror module, click on Save

+3. Configure Error reporting
+   - Go to Administer -> Site configuration -> Error reporting
+   - For 403 (access denied), enter the value: customerror/403
+   - For 404 (not found), enter the value: customerror/404

-3. Configure the module:
+4. Configure the module:
    - Go to Administer -> Site configuration -> Custom error
    - Enter any title and description you want for the 404 (not found) and 403 (access denied) pages.
    - You can use any HTML tags to format the text.
    - Ensure the Enable checkbox is checked.
 That sets or unsets the Error Reporting settings for you.

-4. Configure Error reporting
-   - Go to Administer -> Site configuration -> Error reporting
-   - For 403 (access denied), enter the value: customerror/403
-   - For 40 (not found), enter the value: customerror/404

 5. Test your error pages.
    - Copy your present admin page url.